TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-12-28-3-signs-your-project-is-becoming-legacy-arrays-creep.md

  }
 ```

-* Rector can now infer strict type declarations in any place the `string $code` is passed to.

-The compound effect for us developers is that **we know now we're on the highway and go straight ahead to create the feature we want**.
+What about us, developers?
+Now **we know now we're on the highway and go ahead to create the feature we want**.

 <br>